 - Lin Watson (also Curator)

-Viv Wilson MBE is the History Society President
+Viv Wilson MBE is the President of Teign Heritage.

 The Museum is an Accredited Museum no. 996.